How Much Should a Website Cost?

 When shopping for a new website, it may be difficult to determine value when it comes to these two types of designs.

-Conversely, with a 100% custom website design, all the elements of your website (design, taglines, content, etc.) can be tailored exactly the way you want them, reflecting your practice in a personalized, one-of-a-kind way.
+Conversely, with a 100% custom website design, all the elements of your website (design, functionality, content, etc.) can be tailored exactly the way you want them, reflecting your practice in a personalized, one-of-a-kind way.
 Additionally, the SEO can be expertly written in a manner designed to target your specific market.
-Customized website design allows you to produce a unique look and feel for your website that can range from covering only essential elements to creating a totally interactive experience for the viewer.
+Custom website design allows you to produce a unique look and feel for your website that can range from covering only essential elements to creating a totally interactive experience for the viewer.